AVStorchak/hw05_final/README.md

     - source venv/bin/activate
     - pip install -r requirements.txt

+2. Create the database dependencies through running:
+    - python manage.py makemigrations
+    - python manage.py migrate

-2. Run python manage.py createsuperuser.
+3. Run python manage.py createsuperuser.
 Follow the process to create the admin account.

-3. Access the administrator page at http://127.0.0.1:1337/admin/, and create the required groups for posts.
+4. Access the administrator page at http://127.0.0.1:1337/admin/, and create the required groups for posts.

-4. The blog is ready!
+5. The blog is ready!

 ## Running the tests